weissbergj/NFL/README.md

 **Authors:** Austin Bennett and Jared Weissberg

-This repository contains R scripts for a final project exploring offensive player data in the NFL.
-Below is a brief description of each file (all located in the [same directory](https://github.com/weissbergj/NFL)):
+In this repository, we analyze offensive player data in the NFL in R. Below is a brief description of each file:

 - [**summary_stats.R**](https://github.com/weissbergj/NFL/blob/main/summary_stats.R)
   Provides initial data visualizations and summary statistics for 2022 weekly data.